Thetford Forest Archaeological Survey Website

 The master index for the Idyllea series, a collection of prehistoric fiction exploring the raw, visceral transition between the nomadic hunter-gatherers of the Mesolithic wildwood and the early Neolithic farming communities.
 Set against the shifting landscape of ancient Britain, these chapters chronicle a deep-time collision of life-ways, beliefs, and human survival.
 From the muddy, transactional world of the early cattle herders to the deep, silent animism of the untamed forest, Idyllea captures a pivotal moment in our ancestral history where, 6,000 years ago, the ancient canopy begins to break apart under the stone axes of a new age.

 What drives this creative writing project—and what makes this specific era so vital—is a profound underlying cultural shift: a massive transformation from a time when humans saw themselves as an intrinsic part of Nature, to the moment they began to view themselves as masters over it.
-Author Paul Brooker draws inspiration from landscape archaeology, British prehistory, and deep genetic threads to explore this psychological fracture—the very roots of our modern-day ecological crises.
+Author Paul Brooker draws inspiration from landscape history, British prehistory, and deep genetic threads to explore this psychological fracture—the very roots of our modern-day ecological crises.
 This master directory provides an ordered pathway through the complete series, allowing readers to navigate the intersecting journeys of the farmer-born frog-witch Egella, the broken scavenger Sugea, and the wild-born siblings of the deep woods.

 Index